 Applicants must have completed a one year ACGME accredited fellowship in orthopaedic sports medicine.
 In addition, a one year case list must be submitted of at least 115 operative cases and 10 non-operative cases.
 Seventy five of the 115 operative cases must involve arthroscopy as a component of the procedure.

-Candidates who have met all the requirements and have passed the examination will receive a Sports Medicine Subspecialty Certificate issued by the American Board of Orthopaedic Surgery which is valid for 10 years, provided that their general Board Certification in Orthopaedic Surgery remains current.
-After receiving the subspecialty certificate, it is recommended that you take a combined examination when your general Certificate expires.
+Candidates who have met all the requirements and have passed the examination will receive a Subspecialty Certificate in Orthopaedic Sports Medicine issued by the American Board of Orthopaedic Surgery.
+This Subspecialty Certificate will be valid through the expiration of the Diplomate’s General Certificate.
+After receiving the Subspecialty Certificate, it is highly recommended that Diplomates take a combined examination when the Certificates expire, so they will be recertifying both Certificates with one examination.